March 2024

 23rd

 We visited the Reviver's festival in Hawick, catching the tale end of the procession we walked to the castle mound to observe this re-enactment festival of the Scottish Borders.
+The festival was mindful so felt safe, although one child seemed unhappy with her ancestral heritage being ethnically challenged by an inclusion privileged person.

 A canny Scotsman here, probably a previous cornet.